Copyright © 1985 R.D. Eager

 tertiary input stream.

-keyword is given without a value, or omitted,
+If the IN keyword is given without a value, or omitted,

-the appropriate ML/I file is ONLINE
+the appropriate ML/I file is ONLINEd.

 OUT

-).
+OUT).
 The first such file is designated the

 primary output stream,